IDSP22/Final_Project_Deep_Sedation/README.md

 There will be two main participants for this App.
 Professor Mari Armstrong-Hough, and Dr. Tomas Valley.

 #### Methodology (test design)
-<div style="text-align: right">This study will be exploratory to gather information on the purpose fulfilling of this App.<div/>

-<div style="text-align: right">The methodology for this study will be a within-subjects study, both participants will try all the sections of the App.
+<div style="text-align: right">This study will be exploratory to gather information on the purpose fulfilling of this App.
+The methodology for this study will be a within-subjects study, both participants will try all the sections of the App.
 We will conduct a 30 minutes to one hour usability study sessions.
-We will use 10 minutes to introduce the participants to the session, review basic background information with the participants, and allow 15 minutes for the users to test the App.
-In the last 5 minuteswe will conduct a post-test debriefing interview.
+We will use 5 minutes to introduce the participants to the session, review basic background information with the participants, and allow 15 minutes for the users to test the App.
+In the last 10 minuteswe will conduct a post-test debriefing interview.
 If the session could last one hour, each time period will be doubled.<div/>

 #### Session outline and timing
 <div style="text-align: right">The test sessions will be done online over a zoom meeting.
 And we will schedule the timing later.<div/>